 The design, construction and operation of interstate natural gas pipelines, LNG terminals, including the Liquefaction Project, and other facilities, and the import and export of LNG and the transportation of natural gas, are highly regulated activities.
-Approval of the FERC under Section 3 and Section 7 of the NGA, as well as several other material governmental and regulatory approvals and permits, including several under the CAA and the CWA, are required in order to construct and operate an LNG facility and an interstate natural gas pipeline.
-Although the FERC has issued an order under Section 3 of the NGA authorizing the siting, construction and operation of four Trains, the FERC order requires us to obtain certain additional approvals in conjunction with ongoing construction and operations of our proposed liquefaction facilities.
-In addition, our application to the FERC under Section 3 of the NGA for authorization to site, construct and operate two additional Trains is currently pending and will be subject to an environmental assessment by the FERC and comment from the public and intervenors.
-Authorizations obtained from other federal and state regulatory agencies also contain ongoing conditions, and additional approval and permit requirements may be imposed.
+Approvals of the FERC and DOE under Section 3 and Section 7 of the NGA, as well as several other material governmental and regulatory approvals and permits, including several under the CAA and the CWA, are required in order to construct and operate an LNG facility and an interstate natural gas pipeline and export LNG.
+Although the FERC has issued an order under Section 3 of the NGA authorizing the siting, construction and operation of four Trains, the FERC order requires us to obtain certain additional approvals in conjunction with ongoing construction and operations of our proposed liquefaction Project is currently pending.
+The environmental assessment by the FERC was issued in December 2014 and the public comment period has closed with comments from the Sierra Club (as an intervenor) and the EPA (as a cooperating agency).
+We also have pending applications with the DOE for authorization to export LNG to FTA and non-FTA countries in additional approval and permit requirements may be imposed.
 We cannot control the outcome of the review and approval process.
-We do not know whether or when any such approvals or permits or approvals.
-If we are unable to obtain and maintain the necessary approvals and permits, we may not be able to recover our investment in our projects.
-There is no assurance that we will obtain and maintain these governmental permits, approvals and authorizations, or that we will be able to obtain them on a timely basis, and failure to obtain and maintain any of these permits, approvals or authorizations could have a material adverse effect on our business, financial condition, operating results, liquidity and prospects.
+We do not know whether or when any such approvals or permits can be obtain export not any existing or potential interventions or other actions by third parties will interfere with our ability to obtain and maintain these governmental permits, approvals and authorizations, or that we will be the to obtain and maintain these governmental permits, approvals and authorizations, or that we will be able to obtain them on a timely basis, and field to obtain and maintain these governmental permits, approvals and authorizations, or that we will be able to obtain them on a timely basis, and field to obtain and maintain these governmental adverse effect on our business, financial condition, operating results, liquidity a construction of the Liquefaction Project.
+We face competition for these highly skilled employees in the immediate vicinity of the Sabine Pass LNG terminal and more generally from the Gulf Coast hydrocarbon processing and construction industries.
+A shortage in the labor pool of skilled workers or other general inflationary pressures or changes in applicable laws and regulations could make it more difficult to attract and retain personnel and could require an increase in the wage and benefits packages that are offered, thereby increasing our operating costs.